Skip to main content

 Cloud deployment

-Once a project with a MySQL source has been deployed using rill deploy, Rill requires you to explicitly provide the connection string using the following command:
+Once a project with a MySQL source has been deployed, Rill requires you to explicitly provide the connection string using the following command:

 rill env configure